12th Motherhood & Words Reading

 To Be Honest presents the 12th Motherhood and Words Reading.

 Too often, writing about motherhood is dismissed with the monikers “women’s issues” and “momoir.”
 But like all great writing, literature about motherhood, is, as Patricia Hampl says about memoir, “an attempt to find not only a self but a world.”
 Local author and teacher Kate Hopper launched the Motherhood & Words reading series in 2007 to highlight some of the stunning work by women exploring motherhood in their writing.
 From the beautiful to the complicated to the downright difficult, these authors reveal truths not only about parenting, but about the human condition.
-For the 12th Annual Motherhood & Words Reading, Kate is thrilled to welcome authors Sophfronia Scott and Erin O. White.
+For the 12th Annual Motherhood & Words Reading, Kate is thrilled to welcome authors Sophfronia Scott, Erin O. White, and Kaethe Schwehn.

 Kate Hopper is the founder of Motherhood & Words®, author of Use Your Words: A Writing Guide for Mothers, Ready for Air: A Journey Through Premature Motherhood, and co-author of Silent Running, a memoir of one family’s journey with autism and running.
 Her writing has appeared in numerous journals, including Brevity, Los Angeles Review of Books, New York Times online, Poets & Writers, and River Teeth.
 She is an editor and writing coach and teaches in Ashland University’s Low-residency MFA program, at the Loft Literary Center, and ModernWell.
 For more about her work visit www.katehopper.com.